OliverMKing/AKS-Actions-Docs/README.md

 You also must have [Node.js](https://nodejs.org/en/) and NPM installed.

+#### Contributing Environment

+You can use any environment you'd like to make contributions but it might be easier to use our setup.
+We'd reccomend using [VS Code](https://code.visualstudio.com/) with the following extensions.

 ### Contributions

 We welcome contributions from everyone.
 To get started, fork the repository you are making a contribution to.
 Then, clone the repository locally.
 After the repository is local, create a new branch for your changes.